BranchesNetwork/mongo-pg-benchmark/README.md

 ## Information

-This is in fact a comparison of the ODMs `Sequelize` and `Mongoose`.
-They provide a thin object-oriented wrapper, simplifying the experiment.
+This is in fact a comparison of the ODMs `Sequelize` and `Mongoose`, but they provide a thin object-oriented wrapper, simplifying the experiment.

 ## Summary

-MongoDB is the winner in fast bulk insertion, approximately beating Postgres by a factor of two.
+MongoDB wins at fast data insertion, beating
+Postgres by a factor of two, approximately.
+The write concern is the default of Mongoose.

-Posgres is faster by factors of 6 to 8 at retrieving records.
+Postgres is generally faster by factors of two up to eight at retrieving records.

 Querying speed has not yet been tested, just bulk insertion and retrieval.